chavvy/pands-project/README.md

-# pands-project

-Dataset Analysis Application
+# Dataset Analysis Application

-File structure
+### **File structure**
-    pands-project
+* pands-project
-        The root folder
+    - The root folder
-    utils folder
+* utils folder
-        Contains general use functions that are used throughout menu folder
+    - Contains general use functions that are used throughout
+* menu folder
-        Contains the menu functions for user interaction output folder
+    - Contains the menu functions for user interactions
+* output folder
-        Where generated .txt and .png files are stored analysis.py
+    - Where generated .txt and .png files are stored
+* analysis.py
-        Main script to run the application
+    - Main script to run the application
-    README.md
+* README.md
-        This file
+    - This file

+### Description
 This is a python application designed to interactively explore and analyze datasets.
 The program provides functionality for data inspection, statistical summaries, and visualisations via histograms and scatterplots.

 The dataset used is the Iris dataset, which contains measurements for 150 iris flowers from three species: